hkitago/TextClipHistory/README.md

 # <img src="https://raw.githubusercontent.com/hkitago/TextClipHistory/refs/heads/main/Shared%20(App)/Resources/Icon.png" height="36" valign="bottom"/> TextClipHistory for Safari Extension

-This Safari extension saves time by letting you copy and paste text efficiently.
-Display up to 10 snippets in the list and pin frequently used ones for quick access.
-If an input field (including textareas) is focused, the selected text will be inserted automatically.
-Otherwise, your selected item is copied to the clipboard, ready for seamless reuse anywhere, including other applications.
-Perfect for web searches, shopping, social media posts, blog writing, and administrators managing single-page or web applications.
+This Safari extension empowers you to manage text snippets with ease.
+Save up to 10 phrases, pin your favorites, and insert them instantly into any input field—or copy to your clipboard when no field is active.
+It works seamlessly across your browsing, streamlining repetitive tasks wherever you are.

+Perfect for AI prompt engineers, customer support teams, sales pros, and anyone tackling web forms or messages daily.
+Whether you're filling forms, crafting prompts, replying to inquiries, or managing web apps, this tool saves time and boosts efficiency.

+Store once, use anywhere in Safari.
+Elevate your productivity with this smart, versatile companion on any device.

 ## Installation & Uninstallation